danbev/learning-ai/notes/llama.md

 First lets take a look at inference without the key-value cache.
 Now in the following example we are starting with input tokens with a dimension of 2.
-So for each token that we have we have a vector of size 2.
+So for each token that we have, we have a vector of size 2.
 And we will assume that the first token is the start of sentence token and that the model is going to predict the next token.
 What it predicts does not matter to make the point here so just ignore the actual values.